Reading time: 9 min.

 4. The Bandholz Beard

-Unlike the Garibaldi, the Bandholz beard is left to grow longer than 20 cm if possible.
-It involves a longer, more stylish moustache (often with its tips turned up) and is not rounded at the base.
+Unlike the Garibaldi, the Bandholz beard should be left to grow longer than 20 cm if possible.
+It involves a longer, more stylish moustache (often with the tips turned up) and is not always rounded at the base.

 The Bandholz can take months or even years to grow, and it is often allowed to flow naturally with minimal trimming.
-It is especially suited for more mature men with rounder faces, and it looks amazing on silver foxes.
-It is properly cleaned, brushed, and moisturised as long as it can provide a regal appearance and give you a confident, dignified vibe.
+It is especially suited for more mature men with rounder faces.
+When properly cleaned, brushed, and moisturised, it can provide a regal appearance and give you a confident, dignified look.

 Man wearing a French fork beard